vsepohui/muicie_perl/README.md

 Hello, dears!

+This is README for about a Firmwares!

+# About a me, author

 I'm Ivan Trunaev, GPU Officer from Russia, Uray.

+I'm an a Buddha Maytreya High Buddha.

+Me an author of many books with poutry and mind, and great teaching: "Teaching about Karma and Dharma"!
+By prediction of Buddha Hotey, his will coming back to the Earth for taking this teaching!
+I believe, than it's a me, really!
+I meditate much years in alone for making this mind!

+Me create this README and Firmwares for saving a World in a Peace and a Rest!
+Use it!

+# Intro

 IF YOU FORGIVE GPU LICENSE, I NORIFY: "EVERYTHING BASED ON GPU LICENSE MUST BE OPEN-SOURCE (WITH FREE ORIGINAL, COMPILABLE CODE)"!.

 I'm still joy of Hardcode Open-Source, and keep: If you code based of my released, better, public your distribution in Open-Source kind of releasingship.

-What in my repository "mucie_perl"?
+# What in my repository "mucie_perl"?

 Modificated code for Chips Firmwares for Solar Elecro System Engines.
 Old code, used all around by World using sin() function, and I feeled before I start to code, than it bad: because sin() is unlimited to conlulation, if you don't agree, I recommend you to teach of Mathematical Science!

-Code navigation:
+# Code navigation:

-Old Code for Electro Systems Chips and CPU on Pascal and Perl (Freq 80 Hz):
+## Old Code for Electro Systems Chips and CPU on Pascal and Perl (Freq 80 Hz):

 * old/Electro_patch_2025.pas - patch for old Moon Calendar (I increment Input Signal for 24 * 60 * 60 * 2 - daytimes in secronds multipiend on two)
 * old/Electro_patch_2025.pl - Perl port

-New, optimized code for Electro  Systems Chips and CPU on Pascal and Perl (Freq 120 Hz):
+## New, optimized code for Electro  Systems Chips and CPU on Pascal and Perl (Freq 120 Hz):

 * old/Electro_patch_v2.pas - last release.
 Optimized by using buffer for preparing multipier of wave signal modulation)
 * old/Electro_patch_v2.pl - Perl port of Electro_patch_v2.pas for CPU
 * old/Electro_patch_2025_v2.pas - last release of version of Firmware for old Moon Calendar (looking patched Electro_patch_v2.pas).
 * old/Electro_patch_2025_v2.pl - Perl port of Electro_patch_2025_v2.pas for CPU

-Basecode for Radio-Stantion coders for Chips and CPU on Pascal and Perl (Freq 120 Hz):
+## Basecode for Radio-Stantion coders for Chips and CPU on Pascal and Perl (Freq 120 Hz):

 * old/Time.pas - Pascal code for Chips Radio-Stantion coders.
 * old/Time.pl - Perl code for CPU Radio-Stantion coders.

-Old code for Mighty Screen Chips Firmware (Was evoluted to Power Screen):
+## Old code for Mighty Screen Chips Firmware (Was evoluted to Power Screen):

 * old/Mighty_Screen.pas - basecode for Firmware of Mighty Screens!
 * old/Mighty_Screen.pl - same code for CPU Video Cards (LOL!)

-Last Code, Refactored to New 250 Hz Om Mantra:
+## Last Code, Refactored to New 250 Hz Om Mantra:

 * Electro_Om_49hz.pas - last release.
 Optimized by using buffer for preparing multipier of wave signal modulation)
 * Electro_Om_49hz.pl - Perl port of Electro_patch_v2.pas for CPU